-Anything that doesn't go through the mouth will limit that chance and opportunity that other ingredients will interfere with the original supplement's absorption.
+Anything that doesn’t go through the mouth will limit the chance and opportunity that other ingredients will interfere with the original supplement’s absorption.

 What if you truly have a need to take more than 5 supplements at any given time?

 There are some instances where this may be necessary but I also think a better approach is to use different supplements in 3-month intervals.

 You want to have a focused goal when using your supplements.

 I see a number of people who consult with me and are on a sort of Frankenstein amalgam of random supplements.

 They have 1 supplement used to treat insulin resistance, 1 supplement to treat leptin resistance, 1 for thyroid support, and a few random supplements that they have read about on various websites.

 They continually add on 1 or 2 supplements here and there over a year or so and now they are up to 15 supplements that they take daily with no real goal in mind.

 If this is you then you need to change up your mindset and switch to one which is far more focused!